 - Cost: $5

-This scare-free hayride for little kids (2 and older) takes you on a pleasant autumn journey out to a bonfire, where they can eat a doughnut and sip on some cider.
+This scare-free hayride for little kids (2 and older) takes you on a pleasant autumn journey out to a bonfire, where you can eat a doughnut and sip some cider.

 - Address: 61475 Silver Lake Road, South Lyon

 - Schedule 2013: corn maze 9 a.m.-5:30 p.m. weekdays; children's spooky barn 10 a.m.-5:30 p.m.
 Oct.
 19-20 and 26-27 (Saturdays-Sundays); corn stalkers maze and barn of horrors 7:30-11 p.m.
 Oct.
 4-26 (Fridays-Saturdays only) plus 7:30-10 p.m.
 Oct.
 27 (Sunday)

 - Costs: $5/person daytime maze, free/2 and under (no cider and doughnut), $10/person nighttime maze, $2/children's spooky barn, $14/barn of horrors, $22/combo barn of horrors and corn maze